ckachigian/scripts/README.md

 - For the PowerShell Scripts: ensure the scripts work well when run both synchronously and asynchronously.
 This is something I will add to the scripts over time.
 - Ensure Script output is consistent across Windows, MacOS and Linux.
 This will help for use in 3rd party systems or when needing a standard output from programmatic use, ie: APIs.
 This should also reduce the need for output manipulation.

+**Major things being added shortly:**
+- Better error handling on all platforms.
+Right now there is barely any.
+- Updating PowerShell scripts to CIM based cmdlets.

 **Testing on Windows based systems**
 Open PowerShell and set the execution policy: